-Tiberius Auctions GmbH (hereinafter referred to as the "Auction House" for short) conducts public auctions of movable items, in particular art and antiques, in accordance with the provisions of § 158 of the Trade, Commerce and Industry Regulation Act and the provisions of the General Terms and Conditions of the Auction House.
-Statutory provisions shall only apply in a subsidiary manner.
-Legal provisions such as those of the Consumer Protection Act shall remain unaffected.
-Conflicting terms and conditions of the Auction House's contracting parties shall not form the basis of the contract.
+Tiberius Auctions GmbH (hereinafter referred to as the “Auction House” for short) conducts public auctions of movable items, in particular art and antiques, in accordance with the provisions of Section 158 of the Trade, Commerce and Industry Regulation Act and the provisions of the General Terms and Conditions of the Auction House.
+Statutory provisions only apply on a subsidiary basis.
+Statutory provisions such as those of the Consumer Protection Act shall remain unaffected.
+Conflicting terms and conditions of the Auction House’s contractual partners shall not form the basis of the contract.

 (1) Movable objects of all kinds, in particular art and antiques, insofar as their sale is permitted by law, shall be accepted for auction.

 (2) The Auction House will not accept items suspected of having been stolen, embezzled or illegally exported.

 (3) When taking over objects from abroad, the Auction House has the right to demand proof of customs clearance and an export permit.

 (4) The Auction House may refuse to accept Objects even without giving reasons.
 Objects that have already been accepted can also be withdrawn by the auction house without giving reasons.

 § 3.
 Auction order / takeover certificate

 (1) The transfer of objects to the Auction House shall be recorded in a transfer bill with integrated list, which shall be signed by the transferor.
 The takeover certificate serves to confirm the takeover of those objects which were handed over to the Auction House by the Consignor.
 Disadvantages due to incorrect or incomplete information are the responsibility of the contributor.